 So I arrived by train from Berlin, after I missed my first train (wrote about that funny story and how it how I lost my train in Berlin).
-I was so relieved to discover that my hostel, the Wombat’s City Hostel is 2 minutes from the train station.
-Pfeeu.
+I was so relieved to discover that my hostel, Wombat’s City Hostel is 2 minutes from the train station.
+Phew.

 My first stop (as always) was to the nearest vegan restaurant.
 Luckily for me, the best restaurant in Munich is at a 10 minutes walking distance from the Wombat’s Hostel.

 Where do vegans eat in Munich?
 Max Pett – the lovely vegan restaurant from Munich